Welcome to the O'Brien Fellowship in Public Service Journalism

 O’Brien Fellows spend nine months reporting stories with the power to compel change.

-Backed by Marquette University and the Pulitzer Prize-winning Milwaukee Journal Sentinel, the O'Brien Fellowship helps news professionals do the best work of their careers on important issues while they mentor the next generation of journalists.
+Backed by Marquette University and the Pulitzer Prize-winning Milwaukee Journal Sentinel, O'Brien helps news professionals dig deep while mentoring student journalists.

 A Unique Journalism Fellowship

-• Work from the new O’Brien suite at Marquette University’s Diederich College of Communication near the heart of downtown Milwaukee and the Lake Michigan shore.
+- Work from the new O’Brien suite at Marquette University’s Diederich College of Communication near downtown Milwaukee and the Lake Michigan shore.

-• Help to identify a journalism student for a university-funded summer internship at your organization after the fellowship.
+- Help identify a journalism student for a university-funded summer internship at your organization after the fellowship.

 Marquette University challenges students and staff to “be the difference” in improving the community.
 The Catholic and Jesuit institution has educated journalists for 100 years.